 Despite his bumbling and clumsy appearance, Chief Inspector Jacques Clouseau was always able to solve the mystery.
 Guided by a few hunches and some vague clues that only made sense in his mind, he always ignored the most obvious explanation of the facts.
 How can a clown like him be correct all the time while the competent fail?
 The answer is that Jacques Clouseau is a fictional character in a story.
 The plot was always the same: Jacques Clouseau is right in the end.

 The licence plate number on Franz Ferdinand’s car features a reference to 11 November 1918, the end date of World War I. The war comprised of billions of actions of millions of individuals.
 To make it end on this date requires complete control of every thought and every move of every actor.
 The world we live in could be fiction.
 Hence, I may be right about the nature of this universe, the identity of God as well as the future direction of society and the economy, while the greatest minds on Earth can do no better than firing a shot in the dark.

 It was the autumn of 1989.
 My life had just gone off the rails.
 I had been evicted from a students dormitory for not fitting in the group, which more or less came down to not getting along with a particular lady.
 I made her cry, or perhaps she cried to make me feel so miserable so that I would leave.
 And this I did.
-Henceforth I committed myself to leading an insignificant life so that I would disturb no-one, something even a complete failure like me should be capable to do.
-But perhaps I grossly underestimated the enormity of the failure as even this modest goal may well be out of reach.
+Henceforth I committed myself to leading an insignificant life and to disturb no-one, something even a complete failure like me should be capable of doing.
+But perhaps I grossly underestimated the enormity of the failure as even this modest goal may turn out to be out of reach.

 Featured image: Peter Sellers as Inspector Clouseau [copyright info]